 In his spare time, Michael runs The Mudpuddle Shop, a converted barbershop.
 Now in it’s twelfth year, it is a hive for concerts, jams, swaps, and workshops.

 is a staple of the East Coast scene, and a musical Diehard battery at song camp as teacher and coach here in the West.
 A top notch bassist and professional recording engineer for more than 30 years, he has worked with hundreds of artists at his studios in New York City and Woodstock, including engineering and playing on the legendary Fast Folk Musical Magazine recordings.
-He’ll be everywhere at song camp—tap Mark for bass lessons, combo performance help, chart writing, Mac Garageband 101.
-He’s also The camp Guitar Doctor… we think he has a blue Gui-Tardis.
+He’ll be everywhere at song camp—tap Mark for bass lessons, combo performance help, chart writing, and Mac Garageband 101.
+He’s also the camp Guitar Doctor… we think he has a blue Gui-Tardis.

 has been an artist all her life, working in many different media—canvas, concrete design, and sculpture.
 She paints in watercolors, oils, pastels, and acrylics.
 Her Saturday afternoon class includes painting demonstrations and a variety of techniques in water media, inspired by our lovely ocean side location.
 She is here for you, with personal guidance to nurture your creativity, while encouraging you to listen to your own artistic voice.
 In addition to her visual art, she’s attended song camp regularly for several camps, and writes lyrics and spoken word, as does her husband Virgil.
-Words & Paint—it’s all art!
+Words and paint—it’s all art!

 Linda has a BA in Fine Art from the University of Wisconsin and a teaching credential.
 She earned an MS in Education from Cal State and an MFA in Fine Art from SFSU.